talexb/tprc-2024-science-track-survey/survey.md

 - yes
 - no

-2. Are you interested in attending a seperate Science Track at the next Perl Conference?
+2. Are you interested in attending talks in a separate Science Track at the next Perl Conference?
  - yes
  - no